ermo/abireport-rs/DESIGN_NOTES.md

 However, for each executable and shared object it "owns", it also contains copies of the `AbiHash` structs from each of the relevant build dependencies for the given executable or shared object.

-This means that each AerynOS recipe will have an `AbiReport` that lists the `AbiHash` states of each associated build dependency artefact, which was dynamically linked against it at build time.
+This means that each AerynOS recipe will have an `AbiReport` (captured on the binary side by boulder at build time and stored in the vessel repo) that lists the `AbiHash` states of each associated build dependency artefact, which was dynamically linked against at build time.

 These `AbiHash` structs will obviously need to be resolvable to each of their generating recipes, for the purposes of determining whether rebuilds are necessary.